Sarah Biscarra-Dilley

-Sarah Biscarra-Dilley (born 1986) is a Native American interdisciplinary artist, curator, and writer from the Northern Chumash Tribe.
+Sarah Biscarra-Dilley (born 1986) is a Native American interdisciplinary artist, curator, and writer from the yak titʸu titʸu yak tiłhini Northern Chumash Tribe.
 Much of Biscarra-Dilley's work brings focus to sexuality and gender identity, as well as racial and cultural marginalization.
 These themes can be found throughout all of her work, whether it be in isolation or concurrently.
 Her works focus on the resiliency, self-determination, and sovereignty of Indigenous populations through the collaboration and shared experiences between communities, specifically within nitspu tiłhin ktitʸu, the State of California.

 Biscarra-Dilley is known for her artwork within the collective art group, Black Salt Collective.

 Early life and education

 Sarah Biscarra-Dilley was born in 1986 in the Central Valley in California.
-She is of the yak titʸu titʸu yak tiłhini Northern Chumash Tribe which resides in the homeland of the Chochenyo Ohlone people in unceded Nisenan land, also known as the Oakland, California area.
+She belongs to the yak titʸu titʸu yak tiłhini Northern Chumash Tribe.
+She lived in Oakland, California area.

-She was formally a high school dropout.
-Biscarra-Dilley attended the Institute of American Indian Arts (AIA), and received an undergraduate degree in 2011.
+She was a high school dropout.
+Biscarra-Dilley attended the Institute of American Indian Arts (IAIA).
 She later went on to obtain a B.A. degree in Urban Studies at the San Francisco Art Institute in 2015.
 In 2018, Biscarra-Dilley earned a M.A. degree in Native American Studies from University of California, Davis where she is currently working on a PhD degree in Native American Studies.